romnance/talent-accelerator-frontend-test/README.md

 1. Upload your project to github (public repo, without the node_modules directory)

-2. Host the project on the internet (Netlify, Heroku, Vercel etc.)
+2. Host the project on the internet (Github pages, Netlify, Heroku, Vercel etc.)

 3. Send the links (repo + hosted instance) directly to talentaccelerator@redmind.se